-The easiest way to achieve the recommended communication pattern when your mobile backend runs on Google App Engine is to communicate with APNs but from an App Engine backend instance, in particular a resident backend.
-Resident backends run continuously making it easy to maintain connections.
+The easiest way to achieve the recommended communication pattern when your mobile backend runs on Google App Engine is to communicate with APNs from App Engine Modules.

-Each backend instance you want to use for sending push notifications can host a worker.
+Each named module you want to use for sending push notifications can host a worker.
 The worker can work in a loop and lease a batch of tasks from the notification delivery queue, send notifications requested in these tasks, and then delete the tasks.

 When a call to send push notifications to APNs returns, the result may include indicators that specific device tokens are invalid or inactive.
 The worker can enqueue a cleanup task for each batch of such device tokens.
 Such a cleanup task is then processed asynchronously as described (see the “Managing the Device Tokens” section).

-If the throughput of push notifications using a single backend with a single thread is insufficient for your requirements, you can easily increase the number of workers (either by hosting multiple workers on one backend instance or using multiple backend instances), or you can shard the load by using more than one pull queue.
-A very rough guidance is to use up to three to five workers per queue.
+If the throughput of push notifications using a single named module with a single thread is insufficient for your requirements, you can increase the number of workers (either by hosting multiple workers on one module or by adjusting the scaling settings on your module to create additional instances), or you can shard the load by using more than one pull queue.
+A rough guidance is to use up to three to five workers per queue.

 The tasks with information about inactive and invalid device tokens are processed by the Device Token Cleanup Handler.
 Its role is to remove such device tokens from the persistence store.